LFA Filmmakers' Club

-Students begin their filmmaking journey at LFA and continue with the support of LFA Filmmakers' Club (previously Club Panico@LFA), our networking group for emerging filmmakers.
-As part of LFA’s ongoing effort to increase employment opportunities we integrated like-minded filmmaking organisation ‘Panico’, into LFA in 2006.
+You begin you filmmaking journey on an LFA course and continue with the support of the LFA Filmmakers' Club (previously Club Panico@LFA), our networking group for filmmakers.
+As part of our ongoing effort to increase employment opportunities we integrated like-minded filmmaking organisation ‘Panico’ into the LFA in 2006.
 The Club was founded in 1992 with the help of the Monty Python team, Panavision and Technicolour and the mantra to provide a stepping-stone to the industry for members.
 Panico’s patrons are some of the most respected names in the industry and include: Terry Gilliam, Terry Jones and Sir Ben Kingsley (between them they boast an impressive list of credits: ‘Time Bandits’, ‘Monty Python’s Life of Brian’, ‘Gandhi’, ‘Twelve Monkeys’, ‘Fear and Loathing in Las Vegas’ and ‘Schindler’s List’).

-Events are held at venues across London and are open to all members.
+LFA Filmmakers' Club Events are held at venues across London, as well as live oline, and are open to all LFA alumni and current students.
 It is a great opportunity to meet other filmmakers, build up contacts, talk about your projects and find enthusiastic crew for your films.
 We also hold monthly workshops and screenings with industry professionals, designed to provide you with relevant information and training for finding work in the industry and making independent films.

 Over the years we have earned a good reputation with production companies and the working professionals who teach on our courses, many of whom contact us directly knowing we can recommend professional crew and trainees.